 Unlike THC, CBD will not cause users to feel high in any way.
 Products that are crafted from the cannabis plant will contain both CBD and THC in them.
 However, all full-spectrum CBD products that are sold within the United States must legally contain less than 0.3 percent THC.

-There are multiple studies that successfully prove that CBD is helpful at treating:
+There are multiple studies that show CBD can be helpful in managing the following conditions:

 Low Potency CBD Oils — 300mg